railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 `Available variables:`

-- *payslip* : object containing the payslips.
+* ``payslip``: object containing the payslips.
-- *employee* : hr.employee object.
+* ``employee``: hr.employee object.
-- *contract* : hr.contract object.
+* ``contract``: hr.contract object.
-- *rules* : object containing the rules code (previously computed).
+* ``rules``: object containing the rules code (previously computed).
-- *categories* : object containing the computed salary rule categories (sum of amount of all rules belonging to that category).
+* ``categories``: object containing the computed salary rule categories (sum of amount of all rules belonging to that category).
-- *worked_days* : object containing the computed worked days.
+* ``worked_days``: object containing the computed worked days.
-- *inputs* : object containing the computed inputs.
+* ``inputs``: object containing the computed inputs.

 You can configure the following information:-

 - *Name* : A name for the Salary Rule.
-- *Code* : A code for the salary rule .It must be unique.
+- *Code* : A code for the salary rule.It must be unique.
 - *Category* : Select a category for a rule.
 - *Sequence* : Provide the sequence(integer).
+.. note:: Sequence plays a major role in the calculation and appearance of payslip lines.For e.g. A sequence defined on a rule calculating the Gross should always be greater than the sequence's given on Allowance's rules, else it won't be considered in the calculation of Gross value.
 - *Active* : If **False**, it will allow you to hide the salary rule without removing it.
 - *Appears on Payslip* : If **False** it won't appear on the payslip but will be considered in the calculation.
 - *Condition Based on* : If you want to consider a rule on the basis of some condition then you can select from any of the three